uiopler/uiopler/README.md

 ---

 ### 🔹 About
-- Interested in security and automation
+- Interested in security, automation, servers and IT
 - Experienced in building scalable Discord bots
 - Always learning and experimenting with new tools